xigh/rs8086/README.md

 - [ ] add a disassembler
 - [ ] add an assembler

+## License

+This project is licensed under the MIT license.
+Do whatever you want with it, but keep in mind that it may contain bugs.

 ## How to compile a test ROM :

-For the moment, you'll require NASM (Netwide Assembler) to assemble the file.
+For the moment, you'll require [NASM](https://www.nasm.us/) to assemble the file.

 ```
 nasm -f bin -o tests/1.bin tests/1.asm